 Sea Kayaking Course List & Short Descriptions

 The following are short descriptions of our sea kayak courses.
-Click the course number links for specifics on what's included, prerequisites, tuition fees and a schedule for each individual kayak course.
+Click the blue course number links for specifics on what is taught, what gear is included, prerequisites, tuition fees and schedules for each individual kayak course.

-If you've never even been in a kayak or never practiced capsizing and getting out while upside down, we recommend starting with our SK 101 Course - We will credit $50 from your SK 101 tuition toward our SK 111 or SK 115 course.
+If you've never even been in a kayak before or have never practiced capsizing and getting out while upside down, we recommend starting with our SK 101 course - We will credit $50 from your SK 101 tuition toward one of the following courses: SK 102, SK 111 or SK 115.

 Get off to a great start!
 Learn basic kayak safety skills and paddling strokes.
 No prior experienced required; if you can swim, you can take this course.

 Learn to edge, balance and brace while moving sideways, backwards, and forwards.
 These skills will enhance your kayaking control and safety.
 SK101 or equivalent required.

 A kayaking trip for those that want to learn about navigation, tides, and paddling in Puget Sound.

 Paddle through waves, cross eddy lines, and get hands-on experience at kayaking leadership and navigation, reading water, weather observations, predicting tides and currents, and kayak trip planning.
 If you own a sea kayak, you need this course.

 Our most comprehensive sea kayaking course.
 Start with an expanded three-day version of our SK 111 Paddle Strokes and Rescue Techniques course on Lake Sammamish (E. of Seattle), and cap it off with a two-day overnight camping Open Water Training Camp course in the San Juan Islands.